XT Adaptive Images User's Guide

-Once XT Adaptive Images for Joomla plugin is installed and enabled, images will be resized according to the resolutions and stored into the cache path; and finally image filenames are replaced in the page to the new generated files.
+Once XT Adaptive Images plugin is installed and enabled, images will be resized according to the resolutions and stored into the cache path; and finally image filenames are replaced in the page to the new generated files.
 If there is a configurated CDN, the new images are defined to be loaded from it.

 By default, resolutions are 1382,992,768,480, these are the break-points to use (screen widths, in pixels).
 The cache path is, by default, media/media/xt-adaptive-images.